shaungt1/Shaun-Pritchard-Portfolio/README.md

 ### Senior Software Engineer / A.I Data Scientist: Shaun Pritchard
-In my experience, this is a very unique approach that I haven't seen many others use, at least to this extent.

-The portfolio contains all of my programming, math, and science accomplishments including code projects, database architecture, published research, graphic design, video production, AI models, and implementations involving my skills in full-stack development, data science, artificial intelligence, and machine learning engineering.
+Welcome to my collective works and GitHub portfolio.
+I have compiled a portfolio of all of my programming, mathematics, artificial intelligence, and science accomplishments, including code projects, database architecture schemas, notebooks, published research, user experience design, video production, artificial intelligence models, and implementations that utilize my skills in full-stack development, data science and  artificial intelligence.

-GitHub is a great place for professionals to showcase their work, but I want to do something more unique and go beyond just generating a static website with basic links to my projects.
-I wanted to build an interactive environment to showcase my work.

-My interactive development and data science lab uses a SPA with custom APIs that I developed that connects to my development servers, pipelines, and distributed network across K8 clusters.

-To showcase my understanding and diversity of my skill sets and knowledge base, I also wanted to host my coursework thesis while openly making my work available for others to engage and interact with.